Want to live on Mars? Elon Musk is about to unveil SpaceX's new plans

 Stephen Hawking, one of the most famous and venerable cosmologists of all time, said earlier this year that humans need to settle extraterrestrial colonies -- warning the human species could face extinction within the next 100 years thanks to climate change or disease.

 NASA has also declared Mars ambitions.
-The space agency is currently underway on its own massive rocket and spaceship, called Space Launch System, that could be capable of making the trek.
+The space agency is currently underway on its own massive rocket, called Space Launch System, and spacecraft that could be capable of making the trek.

 Boeing (BA) -- SpaceX's competitor in the commercial space industry -- has said it plans to beat SpaceX and NASA to the Red Planet.